ELF Support

 ...

-Disassembler structure
+Disassembler Structure

-The flow of disassembly as Fig. 51.
+The flow of disassembly is shown in Fig. 51.

 digraph G {